How Should We Then Write? Fresh Perspectives to Start the New Year

-However, there is a difference between opinion and truth, and we cannot substitute personal opinion, "lived experience", or any notion of "personal" truth over what is actually right and true.
+However, there is a difference between opinion and truth, and we cannot substitute personal opinion, lived experience, or any notion of "personal" truth over what is actually real, right, or objectively true.

 I value perspective.
 However, I value perspective when it helps us better see, understand, and affirm what is true in life.
-Any perspective that disregards truth should be challenged, which is what I try to do.
+Any perspective that disregards truth can and should be challenged.

 We must get back to valuing what is true over what is convenient, popular, safe, or trendy.